Cloufield/GWASTutorial/14_gcta_greml/README.md

 ## Make GRM

 We use the QCed genotypes from previous sections.
-Additionally, we include LD-pruned SNP with MAF>0.01.
+Additionally, we include only LD-pruned SNPs with MAF>0.01.

 ```bash
 #!/bin/bash